The bus ride from Punta Del Este back to Montevideo takes three hours and ends at the Three Crosses Terminal.

 Christmas is here and instead of Santa’s elves, we have cute little cows.

 Some future trip of mine will be one long bus ride.
 It will be a stop and go vacation.
-Go till you are tired or come to something you want to see, and then stop.
-Once you stop liking where you are, you get up and go again.
+Go till I am tired or come to something I want to see, and then stop.
+Once I stop liking where I am, I get up and go again.
 Hopscotching the globe could take a lifetime.

 From here, I am going to Salto, a city famous for hot mineral springs and the perfect travel doctor’s prescription for a weary traveler.

-Warming up in hot mineral baths is something even the ancient Romans did after a long year of subjugating their neighbors.
+Warming up in hot mineral baths is something even the ancient Romans did after a long year of subjugating and taxing their neighbors.

-It will be my last stop this trip before heading home.
+Salto will be my last stop this trip before heading back home to cactus, roadrunners and rattlesnakes.